-This Customer Security Policy defines the applicable security requirements that you must follow when accessing the E2open LLC, our divisions, affiliates and subsidiaries (collectively “E2open”) network.
-The examples listed in this policy are not exhaustive.
-E2open reserves the right to remove any content or restrict or terminate your use of the software and services for activities or content if Customer knowingly violates this policy or any agreement pursuant to which you use the services.
-E2open may change this policy from time to time by posting the updated policy on its web site (http://www.e2open.com and all related sites operated by or for E2open).
-You are deemed to accept a change to this policy upon your use of the software and services following any such change.
-If you do not accept this policy, you may not access E2open’s network or use any of the software and services.
+This Customer Security Policy defines the applicable security requirements that you must follow when accessing the e2open, LLC, our divisions, affiliates and subsidiaries (collectively “e2open”) network.
+The examples listed in this policy are not exhaustive. e2open reserves the right to remove any content or restrict or terminate your use of the software and services for activities or content if Customer violates this policy or any agreement pursuant to which you use the services. e2open may change this policy from time to time by posting the updated policy on its web site (https://www.e2open.com/customer-security-policy/).
+You are deemed to accept changes to this policy upon your use of the software and services following any such change.
+If you do not accept this policy, you may not access e2open’s network or use any of the software and services.

-- E2open must be notified by Customer when Customer diverges or plans on diverging from “standard industry practices” regarding E2open technology and security;
+- Customer must notify e2open when Customer diverges or plans on diverging from “standard industry practices” regarding e2open technology and security;

 - All connections or communications to e2open must be made with a cryptographically secure mechanism, either in the protocol connection or by solution encryption and digital signatures;

 - Exceptions need to be approved in writing by both e2open and Customer’s security representative for the following: (i) production data should not be used in non-production environments; (ii) digital certificates used to interact with e2open must be from certificate authorities trusted in the industry;

 - User identities and passwords used to connect to the e2open environment must be kept strictly confidential;